PTS Can Staff and Strengthen Your Teletherapy Program

 - Internet-based communications power and pervasiveness are escalating.

-Teletherapy can also overcome such obstacles as long distances between schools, the social stigma still often attached to pull-out therapy, and tight budgets without funds to hire more practitioners.
+Teletherapy can also overcome such obstacles as long distances between schools, the social stigma still often associated with pull-out therapy, and tight budgets without funds to hire more practitioners.

 Some challenges to teletherapy’s wider adoption remain.
 Sometimes, licensure requirements raise issues where sessions take place across state lines.
 And the persistent “digital divide” between more and less affluent schools means some students don’t have adequate broadband internet access or equipment.